I have more than eight years of hands-on experience in the horticultural maintenance industry. I enjoy sharing many tricks of the trade.

-How Often & How Much Water?
+How Often and How Much Water?

-Since most are very tight in their grow pots, often forming a muffin-like shape as they pop out over the edges of their pot, it is nearly impossible to check soil moisture.
+Since most barrel cacti are very tight in their grow pots, often forming a muffin-like shape as they pop out over the edges of their pot, it is nearly impossible to check soil moisture.
 Also, the dense intertwined spines prevent feeling its turgidness or how firm it is, so how do you know when to water?

-Easy: Put it on a very lean watering schedule, watering thoroughly maybe every two months and then leaving it alone.
+Easy: Put it on a very lean watering schedule, watering thoroughly, maybe every two months, and then leaving it alone.

 The best advice is that if there is any question on whether to water or not, DO NOT WATER.
-It is highly unlikely that a Barrel cactus will die from under watering.
+It is highly unlikely that a barrel cactus will die from under-watering.

 With a barrel cactus basically overflowing its pot, leaving no room for exposed soil surface, one may wonder: How can I get the water to the soil?
-Looking at this cacti we see that it has a center at its top and a series of peaks and ridges that run all around the body.
+Looking at this cactus, we see that it has a center at its top and a series of peaks and ridges that run all around the body.
 The valleys of these ridges will act as little irrigation troughs if you water onto the center of the top of the cactus.
 The water will run down the ridges and into the soil under the plant.